ctphoenix/Python-Course-Material/chapter6.md

 In this case study, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

 *** =instructions
-- Fill in the appropriate code to plot a grid of the distillery correlations.
-Color each rectangle in the grid according to `correlation_colors` and use the correlations themselves as alpha (transparency) values.
-Also, when the cursor hovers over a rectangle, output the distillery pair, show both distilleries as well as their correlation coefficient.
-Note that `distilleries` contains the distillery names and `correlations` contains the array of distillery correlations by flavor.
-To convert a `numpy` array (such as `correlations`) to a list, use the `flatten` method.
+- We will edit the following code to make an interactive grid of the correlations among distillery pairs using `correlation_colors` and `correlations`. `correlation_colors` is a list of each distillery pair.
+To convert `correlations` from a `np.array` to a `list`, we will use the `flatten` method.
+Define the `color` of each rectangle in the grid using to `correlation_colors`.
+- Define the `alpha` (transparency) values using `correlations.flatten()`.
+- Define `correlations` and using `correlations.flatten()`.
+When the cursor hovers over a rectangle, this will output the distillery pair, show both distilleries as well as their correlation coefficient.

 *** =hint
 - For `"colors"`, the `correlation_colors` we defined in the last question will work as is.